vietanh-ict/sweet-alert/README.md

 sweet-alert
 ===========

-This is developed upon the sweet-alert jquery plugin.
+This jquery plugin is developed upon the sweet-alert jquery plugin with html tag enabled for text.